vmware/terraform-provider-vra/website/docs/d/vra_network_domain.html.markdown

 ---
 layout: "vra"
-page_title: "VMware vRealize Automation: vra_network_domain"
+page_title: "VMware Aria Automation: vra_network_domain"
 description: |-
   Provides a data lookup for Network domain objects.
 ---

 # Data Source: vra_network_domain

 ## Example Usages

 This is an example of how to lookup Network domain objects.

 **Network Domain by filter query:**